President, Lingua Franca

 The ABC’s of What’s in a Resume

 Be clear about what your key skill sets are.
-Achievements need to be put in context, so quantify that you took something from A to B. Saying you increased something by $XX or made an improvement of YY% lacks any kind of reference point to help people know whether that outcome was difficult.
+Achievements need to be put in context, so quantify that you took something from A to B. Saying you increased something by $XX or made an improvement of YY% lacks any kind of reference point to help people know how impressive that outcome was.

 Include personal information and interests only if they are relevant or particularly interesting.
 Board seats and community leadership could matter in a senior executive role.
-The fact that you love tennis is not worth including, but it’s interesting if you won the state tennis championship 3 years in a row.
+The fact that you love tennis is not worth including, but it’s interesting if you won the state tennis championship.

 Your Resume Gets You the Conversation

 While LinkedIn may get your foot in the door, your resume is frequently what the hiring manager sees and uses to evaluate if you’re the right person.
-You want to be the purple squirrel they’ve been trying to find.
+You want to be the unicorn they’ve been trying to find.